 American Prism - A Community Experience

 American Prism is a continuous, evening-length presentation by the Jupiter String Quartet, inspired by America's wonderfully diverse and unique musical traditions as they are brought to life in the string quartets of some of the country’s most beloved composers from the last 125 years.
 The performance begins at the turn of the twentieth century with Charles Ives, and journeys through contemporary re-imaginings of popular music from the 1910s and 1920s, the pioneering string quartet (1931) of Ruth Crawford Seeger, the gorgeous “Lyric” from George Walker’s first string quartet, Florence Price’s complex and rich interpretations on simple folk tunes, and Ben Johnston's beautiful and inventive variations on “Amazing Grace.”
 Then, the audience experiences the upbeat dances from John Adams, and the tragedy and shared grief embodied by Joan Tower's 9/11 tribute, In Memory, and Barber's Adagio for Strings.
-Finally, the Jupiter Quartet features voices from the current generation of musicians, including works from Jessie Montgomery, Michi Wiancko, and Judd Greenstein.
+Finally, the Jupiter Quartet features voices from the current generation of musicians, including works from Stephen Andrew Taylor, Michi Wiancko, and Judd Greenstein.
 This program can be offered as a quartet-only performance or as a collaboration with pianist Gloria Chien performing Amy Beach’s piano quintet, a beautifully rhapsodic work by one of the earliest, widely recognized female American composers.

 20th Anniversary: From Our Beginnings